creitve/deploy-toolkit/README.md

 ## About

 CS-Cart and Multi-Vendor deployment toolkit for developers and system administrators.
+Current version is 1.0.1.

   * [About](#about)
       * [Demo](#demo)